-At Seven Sisters Primary School, English is at the core of our learning and essential to the entire wider curriculum.
-We teach our children to understand concepts, develop inquisition and become independent learners through English.
+At Seven Sisters Primary School, we have crafted an English curriculum that not only fosters a deep passion for reading, writing, and discussion but also equips our students with the skills they need to thrive as accomplished individuals and contribute positively to society.
+We teach our children to understand concepts, develop curiosity and become independent learners through English.
 Through high quality English teaching, children will speak, read and write fluently.

 Below are spelling lists for children to learn.
 You can also download copies.